Kernel and Clusters

 When you replace an Ethernet card, you must modify

 Udev was absorbed into systemd in RHEL 7.
-With the new naming scheme, if you replace an Ethernet card even with a completely different type of card but use the same slot, it will get the same interface name.
+With the new naming scheme, if you replace an Ethernet card even with a completely different type of card but plug it into the same slot, it will get the same interface name.

 Red Hat generally does not build their kernel with the